pevargas/netsys/gbn/instructions/README.md

 1. If the packet is within the receiver's window, move LFRcvd appropriately and adjust RWS appropriately.
 If the packet is outside of the receiver’s window then discard it.
 2. Next, decide how much to slide LFRead forward by, i.e. how much data will have been read by the application since the last time the server's GBN code woke up
-	a.
-If this packet is the next packet in the sequence then write/append this packet and any subsequent packets that had been received out of order.
+	*  If this packet is the next packet in the sequence then write/append this packet and any subsequent packets that had been received out of order.
 After writing packets increase the receiver’s window size.
-	b.
-If this packet is not the next packet in the sequence then buffer the packet until it can be written.
+	*  If this packet is not the next packet in the sequence then buffer the packet until it can be written.
-	c.
-Once the last data packet is written then close the output file immediately.
+	*  Once the last data packet is written then close the output file immediately.
 Also close the server log file.
 Then, terminate your server.You're done.
 3. server goes back to sleep

 ![Programming Assignment 2 - Figure 1: Server Explanation](PA2_Figure1.png)